Skip to Content

 Restaurant Kaiser’s Hafen City

 Hungry while wandering the warehouse district of Hamburg?
-We were, and we took our seat in the sun right by the waterside at Restaurant Bistro Kaiser’s.
-Ordering a big German Weizen beer and a typical south German Elsässer Flammkuchen made Karl feel home and Daan very comfortable.
+We were, and we took our seats in the sun right by the waterside at Restaurant Bistro Kaiser’s.
+Ordering a big German Weizen beer and a typical South German Elsässer Flammkuchen made Karl feel at home and Daan very comfortable.
 Enjoying Hamburg’s beautiful Hafencity on a sunny terrace is just the best experience you can have.
 Cheers!

 Miniature Land Hamburg – Small World

 Being a nerd or a grown-up child is nothing special at this place.
-Believe us, you will be amazed by this fantasy world created out of steel, plaster, colors, thousands of plastic figures, and of course, thousands of working hours.
-The largest model railway in the world invites its visitors to slow down and focus on the smallest details.
+You can believe us: You will be amazed by this fantasy world created out of steel, plaster, colors, thousands of plastic figures, and of course, thousands of working hours.
+The largest model railway in the world invites its visitors to slow down and focus on the most minor details.
 This is not your grandpa’s attic hobby… it is Hamburg’s historic warehouse district WUNDER.

 Our Tips: 1.
-Make a reservation beforehand (or wait an hour as standby) 2.
-Plan at least three hours to discover all the small stories, hidden jokes, and press all the interactive buttons 3.
+Make a reservation beforehand (or wait an hour on standby) 2.
+Plan at least three hours to discover all the small stories and hidden jokes, and press all the interactive buttons, 3.
 Go early because this attraction is a hit!
-Our must-see: Switzerland, America and the Airport.
+Our must-sees are Switzerland, America, and the airport.
 All Information about the Miniatur Wunderland Hamburg >

 Gay Germany Travel Guide

-According to the Spartacus Gay Travel Index, Germany is ranking among the top 10 LGBT-friendly countries in the world and is known as a very welcoming and gay-friendly country according to the annual Gay Travel Index – and, of course, to our own queer experiences!
+According to the Spartacus Gay Travel Index, Germany ranks among the top LGBT-friendly countries in the world.
+It is known as a very welcoming and gay-friendly country according to the annual Gay Travel Index – and, of course, to our own queer experiences!

 Escape Room No. 2 – ADVENTURE TEAM